The Sack of Jerusalem

 Zech.
 14:1 Behold, a day of the LORD is coming, when the spoil taken from you will be divided in the midst of you.
 2 For I will gather all the nations against Jerusalem to battle, and the city shall be taken and the houses plundered and the women ravished; half of the city shall go into exile, but the rest of the people shall not be cut off from the city.

-The siege against Jerusalem
+The sieges of Jerusalem

 If the interpretation is to stay literal, then we must look for yet another attack (future to Zechariah) on the city.
 Jerusalem is one of the most sacked cities in the world, if not THE most.